1Password/onepassword-operator/pkg/testhelper/README.md

 # OnePassword Operator Test Helper

-This is a standalone Go module that provides testing utilities for Kubernetes operators, specifically designed for testing OnePassword operators but can be used for any Kubernetes operator testing.
+This is a standalone Go module that provides testing utilities for Kubernetes operators  and webhooks.
+It's specifically designed for testing 1Password Kubernetes operator and secrets injector, but it can be used for any Kubernetes operator or webhook testing.

 ## Installation